-Can transit infrastructure improve allocative efficiency by reducing informality?
-This paper proposes a new mechanism to account for the significant gaps in marginal products of labor across plants in developing countries: the high commuting costs to transit within cities that prevent workers from accessing formal employment.
-To test this mechanism, I combine a rich collection of administrative microdata and exploit the construction of new subway lines in Mexico City.
-First, I provide evidence that firms with higher wedges (formal) concentrate in the city center, while informal firms in the outskirts.
-Second, I show that informal workers are more sensitive to commuting costs than their formal counterparts, and as a consequence, work closer to their residence.
-Third, estimating a series of difference-in-differences specifications, I find that transit improvements reduce informality rates by four percentage points in nearby areas to the new stations.
-I develop a spatial general equilibrium model considering both the direct effects under perfectly efficient economies and the allocative efficiency margin due to wedges across sectors and locations.
-I quantify and decompose the welfare gains of the new infrastructure after estimating the key elasticities of the model.
-Changes in allocative efficiency driven by workers' reallocation to the formal sector explain approximately 17-25% of the total gains, and average real income per every dollar spent on the infrastructure increases by 20% relative to a perfectly efficient economy.
+This paper proposes a new mechanism to explain resource misallocation in developing countries: the high commuting costs within cities that prevent workers from accessing formal employment.
+To test this mechanism, I combine a rich collection of microdata and exploit the opening of new subway lines in Mexico City.
+I find that transit improvements reduce informality rates by seven percent in areas near the new subway stations.
+I develop a spatial model that accounts for the direct effects of transit infrastructure in perfectly efficient economies and on allocative efficiency.
+Changes in allocative efficiency driven by workers' reallocation to the formal sector amplify the welfare gains by around 20%-25%.